rueedlinger/machine-learning-snippets/README.md

 pipenv update
 ```

-### CI Build
+### CI Build (GitHub Actions)
-See the GitHub Action [build.yml](.github/workflows/build.yml) for more details.
+See the GitHub Actions [build.yml](.github/workflows/build.yml) file for more details.
 ![CI Build](https://github.com/rueedlinger/machine-learning-snippets/workflows/CI%20Build/badge.svg)

 ### Export the Jupyter Notebooks
-To export the Jupyter notebooks in to another format like Markdonw, HTML, PDF, etc.
+To export the Jupyter notebooks to another format like Markdonw, HTML or PDF.
 You can adapt the [export-notebooks.sh](export-notebooks.sh) script.
-This scrip uses
-`nbconvert` to convert the Jupyter notebooks.
+This scrip uses `nbconvert` to convert the Jupyter notebooks to other formats.

-## The snippets...
+## The Snippets...
 At the moment there are the following machine learning snippets available as Jupyter (Python) Notebook.

 - __Supervised learning__